Skill Demand Index

 Which roles need Process Mapping most:

-Data Analysis positions drive 40% of demand.
-Other and Marketing also frequently list Process Mapping as a requirement.
-Skills commonly paired with Process Mapping include Microsoft Office Proficiency.
+Other positions drive 67% of demand.
+Data Analysis also frequently list Process Mapping as a requirement.
+Skills commonly paired with Process Mapping include Microsoft Office Proficiency and Bachelor's Degree.

 Depth Level Distribution